jmarie-s/jmarie-s/README.md

 - 👋 Hi, I’m Jeiya @jmarie-s
 - 👀 I’m currently interested in learning about software development, specifically frontend and backend.
-- 🌱 I’m currently learning: React.js, HTML, CSS, Javascript, SQL, Python and Java
+- 🌱 I’m currently learning: ReactJS, HTML, CSS, Javascript, SQL, Python and C#
 - 💞️ I’m looking to collaborate on... [coming soon - still thinking about it :) ]
 - 📫 How to reach me https://www.linkedin.com/in/jeiya-marie-s-12541b188